Dead Secret: Development

 The game is developed by Robot Invader, a video game studio in Silicon Valley.
 It is built upon the Unity 5 game engine.
 Dead Secret started off as a tablet and mobile game and then was developed into a virtual reality game.
 There were a lot of different design decisions to be made around this particularly around movement.
 Movement in VR can often cause motion and simulation sickness.
 To prevent this, Robot Invader came up with some rules for movement within their game which include linear movement only, no acceleration during movement, no rotating the camera, only move in straight lines, motion should be short, frame rate should be kept constant.

 The first VR version of the game was released on 29 October 2015 for the Samsung Gear VR.
 Oculus Rift and Steam versions were released on 28 March 2016.
-An update was released on the 18 August 2016 which added support for the HTC Vive.
+An update was released on 18 August 2016 which added support for the HTC Vive.
 The game was released for the PS4 and PS VR on 24 April 2018.

 Reception

 Jayisgames gave the game 3.9/5.
 XGN gave the game 8/10.
-VR focus gave the game a 5-star rating.
+VR Focus gave the game a 5-star rating.
 VR Giant gave it a score of 8.5/10.
 Gear VR news gave the game a score of 8.5/10.
 Trusted Reviews gave the game 22/25.